 One in five adults suffers from at least mild sleep apnea, and it afflicts more men than women, Dr. Arnett said.
 The most common type is obstructive sleep apnea in which weight on the upper chest and neck contributes to blocking the flow of air.
 (Another type, called central sleep apnea, is far less prevalent.)

-Obstructive sleep apnea is associated with obesity, which is also a major risk factor for heart disease and stroke.
+Obstructive sleep apnea (OSA) is associated with obesity, which is also a major risk factor for heart disease and stroke.
 Besides obesity contributing to sleep apnea, sleep deprivation caused by sleep apnea can, in an ongoing unhealthy cycle, lead to further obesity, Dr. Arnett explained.
+In OSA the upper airway closes off because the muscles that hold it open lose tone - the more weight, the more loss of tone and the more severe the sleep apnea.
+Each time the airway closes, there is a pause in breathing.

 Listen to Those Snoring Complaints